MeanRom/flutter-pomodoro/README.md

 - [ ] Sync between devices (iOS & macOS only)
 - [ ] Todo-list grouping
 - [ ] Manually adjustable timer cycles
-- [ ] Local storage for settings and todo-list
 - [ ] …and plenty of small tweaks along the way!

 ---